Paying for College

 - UC Financiamiento y Fondos (3 Pasos)

-The information provided below is applicable to undergraduate students.
-For information regarding graduate students, please visit the link provided here.
+This information applies to undergraduate students.
+For graduate students, visit this page.

 In accordance with applicable Federal and State law and University policy, the University of California does not discriminate, or grant preferences, on the basis of race, color, national origin, religion, sex, disability, and/or other protected categories.